-11 If the lifter is equipped with VPFS10T or VPFS625 pads, the sealing edge is the replaceable sealing ring.
-When it is damaged, install a new sealing ring insert.
-In such cases, see To REPLACE SEALING RING INSERT IN VACUUM PAD to follow.
+9 If the lifter is equipped with VPFS10T or VPFS625 pads, the sealing edge is the replaceable sealing ring.
+When it is damaged, see To RepLace Sealing Ring Insert in Vacuum Pad to follow.

 Cleaning

 Regularly clean the face of each vacuum pad to remove oil, dust and any other contaminates.
 Acceptable cleaning agents include soapy water and other mild cleansers.
 Do not use solvents, petroleum-based products (including kerosene, gasoline and diesel fuel) or any harsh chemicals for cleaning.
 Do not use unauthorized rubber cleaners or conditioners, such as those intended for cleaning tires or vinyl surfaces, because those products can leave a hazardous film on vacuum pads which significantly reduces their lifting capacity (see Friction Coefficient preceding).
 The use of any unauthorized cleaning agent is prohibited because it could damage the pad and/or create a hazard to the operator or others.